Skip to main content

 If you’re printing mechs, troopers, or hard‑sci‑fi outposts, Band A is the backbone that keeps everything coherent.

 Band B covers all fantasy releases and spans the full range of proportional styles used by fantasy sculptors.
-It includes 10mm true‑scale, 10mm heroic, 15mm true‑scale, 15mm heroic, 20mm heroic, and 28mm heroic.
+It includes 10mm true‑scale, 10mm heroic, 15mm true‑scale, 15mm heroic, and 28mm heroic.

 Band B contains the true/heroic split, and while most artists fall cleanly into one or the other, a few sit in the middle with hybrid proportions that still harmonize well once normalized.
 Heroic ranges in Band B follow long‑standing fantasy conventions and are slightly larger at eye height than their true‑scale counterparts, which is why 10mm heroic reads as 12mm and 15mm heroic reads as 17mm.